 Bold crosses, cathedral-like domes and winged angels are the recurring adornments to these lavish resting places.
 A feeling of wealth and power abounds; only the most influential Argentines earn themselves a ticket to the Recoleta Cemetery once they have shuffled off this mortal coil.
 The names chiseled onto the vaults exude importance, even if you don’t know who most of them are.
 Literary laureates, mythical sportsmen and artists rub stoney shoulders with presidents and other luminaries.
 Often the tombs pertain to important families, and several family members occupy the same vault.
 Sarmiento the president, Hernandez the writer and Firpo the boxer are all there.
 Eva Peron, in death, is still the people’s favorite, even if her tomb, when you eventually find it, is underwhelming.
 This is the most expensive real estate in Buenos Aires, and space is at a premium.
 The mausoleums are tightly packed together, which often highlights the mishmash of stylistic differences from one vault to the next.

-For tourists, the cemetery offers the chance to learn a little about Argentinian history, and also take some fantastic photos.
 Best of all, entry is free!
-There are also free tours in English on Tuesdays and Thursdays at 11am.
+There are also free tours in English on Tuesdays and Thursdays at 11 a.m.
 If you can’t make it at that time, there is a numbered map at the entrance which shows the locations of dozens of important tombs.
-There are also maps available for sale for AR$3.
+There are also maps available for sale around the entrance.
 If you have some knowledge of Argentinian historical figures, it’s worthwhile following the map to the mausoleums that you would like to see, otherwise you can just wander around and find things that interest you.
 Don’t worry about getting lost, the cemetery is not so big that you won’t be able to find your way back to the central plaza or the front gate.
 It is big enough, though, that you can spend several hours in there and still not see many of the interesting vaults; so repeat trips always result in new discoveries.

 –by Dan Colasimone